 The course is also informed by extensive discussions with the poverty alleviation, sustainable development and humanitarian assistance communities about preparing students for careers in these areas.

 Visit the Cross-Campus Enrollment website for more information.
-To locate the course, use the search function to select your home campus, the Winter 2020 term, and the Psychology subject area.
+To locate the course, use the search function to select your home campus, the Fall 2020 term, and the Psychology subject area.